 Big Data Analytics has been adopted by all businesses that are seeking a higher growth trajectory, irrespective of the size and nature of their business.
-There are three main data analytics tools, namely SAS, R and Python that are most commonly opted for by businesses.
-As in all cases where there is choices and competition, a major comparative study is made between these three platforms to find the best fit.
+There are three main data analytics tools, namely SAS, R, and Python that are most commonly opted for by businesses.
+As in all cases where there are choices and competition, a major comparative study is made between these three platforms to find the best fit.
 Python has for long been left out of debates concerning which one is better, however, it is gaining prominence in the market too, and rightly so.
 We will discuss a few points that may help in opting for the most suitable technology.

 |Ease of use||Average||Good|

 Check this Video on R, Python, and SAS Comparison

 A Brief Background